Two Contradictory Secrets To Career Success

 We want to become masters at what we do.

-Human-beings have inherent tendency to seek out novelty and challenges to extend and exercise their capacities to explore and to learn.
+Human beings have an inherent tendency to seek out novelty and challenges to extend and exercise their capacities to explore and to learn.

 We like to be competent and respected because of our specialised knowledge.
 In the world, where money runs the world, it’s unlikely you are able to purchase yourself into the job you desire, and even if you could, you wouldn’t want to do it.